 I’ve tried a couple different salted caramel recipes, but this is my favorite by far, here’s why: It’s made with only 4 ingredients (not counting water), it has the perfect balance between sweet and salty, it’s made with no corn syrup, turns out perfect every single time, and can be made by anyone regardless of their experience or knowledge in baking or cooking (if you follow this recipe exactly as it is 🙂 )!!

 Let’s talk about how you can use this salted caramel sauce.
-It can be used to fill cakes and cupcakes, drizzle on ice cream and cupcakes, drip on cakes, coat apples and flavor frostings.
-Basically, you could use it on any dessert you’d like, or, eat it by itself.
-Oooh, it also make for a great gift, especially if they have a sweet tooth!
+It can be used to fill cakes and cupcakes, drizzle on ice cream and cupcakes, drip on cakes, coat apples, and flavor frostings.
+Basically, you could use it on any dessert you’d like, or eat it by itself.
+Oooh, it also makes for a great gift, especially if they have a sweet tooth!

-We all know caramel loves to burn when left unattended even for a few seconds, so one thing I would highly recommend is to have all your ingredients measured and ready to go so you could focus on stirring the caramel and making sure it doesn’t burn!
+We all know caramel loves to burn when left unattended, even for a few seconds, so one thing I would highly recommend is to have all your ingredients measured and ready to go so you can focus on stirring the caramel and making sure it doesn’t burn!

 What You Need To Make This Recipe

-Water: although this recipe can be made without water, I believe it reduces the chances of the sugar burning.
-Also because of the water the sugar caramelizes equally rather than some of the sugar turning brown faster and than the rest.
-It also prevents the sugar forming lumps while melting.
+Water: Although this recipe can be made without water, I believe it reduces the chances of the sugar burning.
+Also, because of the water, the sugar caramelizes equally, rather than some of the sugar turning brown faster than the rest.
+It also prevents the sugar from forming lumps while melting.

 How To Make Salted Caramel No Corn Syrup